inkwell-studio/deno-astro-template/DEVELOPMENT.md

 [Deno 2](https://deno.com/) is necessary.

-Using [Visual Studio Code](https://code.visualstudio.com/) is optional, though the project is set up for it.
+Using [Visual Studio Code](https://code.visualstudio.com/) is optional, though this project is configured for it.
 If it is used, the following extensions may be helpful:

 - [Deno](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno)
 - [Astro](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode)